UnitedEffects/ueauth/README.md

 ## TODO

-* Need to set up initial setup with admin/root group and accounts - should be able to deactivate this route after first use.
-Check to see pretty name root exists or not.
-If not create.
-If other accounts exist something may be funky, so do the “I own this” protocol.
-Code must have a key deployed and that key must be used in the request.
-Instructions should recommend removing key after deployment.
 * Admin group gives full query but god mode (posts and updates) needs to be activated via flag
 * Group registration flag for open vs closed - closed means token from admin group such as client credential or user access
 * Need way to transfer ownership of a group